-Ukadiche Modak is a traditional Maharashtrian steamed sweet dish offered to Bhagwan Ganesha on the occasion of Ganesh Chaturthi festival.
+Modak or Ukadiche Modak is a traditional Maharashtrian steamed sweet dish offered to Bhagwan Ganesha on the occasion of Ganesh Chaturthi festival.

 Suji ka halwa or Sheera is a classic Indian semolina pudding made with sugar, ghee and dry fruits.
 The recipe I have shared is a family heirloom recipe.
 We have been making this suji halwa recipe for decades during family get togethers, special occasions & festivals.
 The sooji halwa recipe can be easily halved, doubled or tripled.